 CONCEPT OF COMMISSIONING

-Commissioning is often thought of as the act of getting something working and confirming its correct operation.
-It can however be wider than that, given the ever more complex systems required for AtoN and e-navigation.
+Commissioning is often thought of as the act of getting something working and confirming its correct operation in service.
+It can range in complexity from a simple visual verification e.g. AtoN character, to an elaborate process dependant on measurement and / or historical data.
+This being essential for the ever more complex systems required for AtoN and e-navigation.

 Commissioning especially needs to be focused on those aspects that impact on the effective performance on the AtoN and as such, every component that contributes to this, needs to be identified and commissioned.